1. Scammers PRETEND to be from an organization you know.

 Don’t give your personal or financial information in response to a request that you didn’t expect.
-Legitimate organizations won’t call, email, or text to ask for your personal information, like your Social Security, bank account, or credit card numbers.
+Honest organizations won’t call, email, or text to ask for your personal information, like your Social Security, bank account, or credit card numbers.

 If you get an email or text message from a company you do business with and you think it’s real, it’s still best not to click on any links.
 Instead, contact them using a website you know is trustworthy.
 Or look up their phone number.
 Don’t call a number they gave you or the number from your caller ID.

 Resist the pressure to act immediately.
 Honest businesses will give you time to make a decision.
 Anyone who pressures you to pay or give them your personal information is a scammer.

 Know how scammers tell you to pay.
 Never pay someone who insists you pay with cryptocurrency, a wire transfer service like Western Union or MoneyGram, or a gift card.
 And never deposit a check and send money back to someone.